cabol/nebulex/README.md

 above.

 Finally, in the cache definition, you will need to specify the `adapter:` respective to the chosen dependency.
-For the local built-in cache it is:
+For the local cache would be:

 ```elixir
 defmodule MyApp.Cache do